Artwork Help

 Q. Is there a charge if I need to resubmit my artwork and get another proof?

-A. For each extra manually processed soft proof we make a small charge.
+A. For each extra manually processed soft proof we make a small charge (your first proof is included in the price you were quoted).
 This charge depends on the product, please read the specific help for that product for the exact amount.
 Extra hard copy proofs are charged at the same rate as the original hard copy proof.
 You'll need to contact the helpdesk to arrange payment for this, at this time you can't do that through your admin area.

 Q. Do you check the content or layout of my artwork for me?